brainbows/brainbows.github.io/index.md

 ![ci-badge](https://github.com/brainbows/brainbows-source-real/workflows/ci-brainbows/badge.svg)

 BrainBows uses GitHub Actions to automatically run ESLint and TestCafe each time a commit is made to the default branch.
-You can see the results of all recent "workflows" at <a href="https://github.com/brainbows/brainbows-source-real/actions">
+You can see the results of all recent "workflows" at https://github.com/brainbows/brainbows-source-real/actions"

 ## Development History